meteor/meteor/content/ui-ux.md

 {{/momentum}}
 ```

-Momentum acts by defining the way that child HTML elements appear an disappear.
+Momentum acts by defining the way that child HTML elements appear and disappear.
 In this case, when the list component goes into the `editing` state, the `.nav-group` disappears, and the `form` appears.
-Momentum takes care of the job of making sure that both items fade an the change is made a lot clearer.
+Momentum takes care of the job of making sure that both items fade and the change is made a lot clearer.

 <h3 id="animating-attributes">Animating changes to attributes</h3>